What to Do After a Car Accident

 Georgia uses a two-year statute of limitations on most car accident claims.
 Starting on the date of the accident, you have two years to bring a claim against the liable party or parties using the civil court system.
 If you do not, you will likely lose the option to bring such a claim at all, even if you have a stack of evidence that proves the liable party should be held responsible for your losses.

 Would you like to start a car accident claim but don’t know where to begin?
 We make it simple.
-Just call (706) 710-4230 to connect with our LaGrange car accident attorneys from Morrison & Hughes.
+Just call 404-LAW-TEAM to connect with our LaGrange car accident attorneys from Morrison & Hughes.
 During a free initial consultation, we can go over your legal options and help you decide what you want to do next in pursuit of compensation.

 Our FAQ